In the guide

 - cheese, butter, fermented milk and cream with no added ingredients (other than the ones needed to make them, such as bacterial cultures, salt in the case of cheese, etc)

-- foods that are made up of a single ingredient and the name of the ingredient is stated in the name of the product
+- foods that are made up of a single ingredient and the name of the ingredient is stated in the name of the food

 - beverages with an alcoholic strength greater than 1.2%